You should find the answer to most questions here.

 - Bedding is kept in the boxes under the seat-cushions at the fold-down rear table.

-- We provide duvets or sleeping-bags, pillows as well as the appropriate bed-linen but not towels.
+- We provide duvets and pillows as well as the appropriate bed-linen but not towels.

-- There are no toilets in the caravan – our visitors avail of facilities at the overnight stops and at pubs, etc. en route.
+- There are no toilets in the caravan – our visitors avail of facilities in our yard just 100m from the caravan field

 - Two gaslights provide gentle lighting at night.